panchary/ai-simple-calculator/README.md

-# ai-simple-calculator
+# simple-calculator
-A Python simple calculator integrated with Google's Gemini AI for beginners.
+A Python simple calculator for beginners.